 The pinnacle of individual achievement is the award of Chartered Insurance Broker (CIB).

-Today's unstable economic climate and the challenges insurance brokers face in the industry encourage the raising of standards of knowledge, capability and ethical practice.
-The emphasis is on professionals becoming more professional.
+The challenges insurance brokers face in our profession encourage the raising of standards of knowledge, capability and ethical practice.
+The emphasis is on advisers becoming more professional.

-CIB distinguishes your business from the crowd.
+CIB distinguishes you from the crowd.
 It reinforces the importance of professionalism in a fast-moving and competitive market.
-This corporate Chartered status places broking firms on a par with other professional practices, such as accountants and solicitors.
+This Chartered status places you on a par with other professionals such as accountants and solicitors.

-Chartered Status is well established as a trust symbol of professionalism, distinguishing broking firms from their competitors and peers.
+Chartered Status is well established as a trust symbol of professionalism, distinguishing you from your competitors and peers.

 Criteria for CIB Status